Islanders–Rangers rivalry: 1990s

-In the 1989–90 season, the teams met in the Division Semifinals yet again.
-The Rangers took Games 1 and 2 at home, but the Islanders battled hard to win Game 3 in double overtime.
+In the 1989–90 season, the teams met in the division semifinals yet again.
+The Rangers took games one and two at home, but the Islanders battled hard to win game three in double overtime.
 The Rangers ended up winning the series 4–1 but lost to the Washington Capitals in the second round.
 After Islanders legends Bryan Trottier, Mike Bossy, Denis Potvin, Clark Gillies, Brent Sutter, Pat LaFontaine, John Tonelli, Bob Bourne and Bobby Nystrom retired or left the team, the Islanders did not achieve the same success as they did in the 1980s.
 The Rangers on the other hand, acquired key players like Mark Messier and Adam Graves, as well as drafting key players including Brian Leetch and Alexei Kovalev.
-The two teams met in the playoff during the 1993–94 season in the Conference Quarterfinals.
-The Rangers swept the Islanders; outscoring them 22–3, and then beat the Capitals, New Jersey Devils, and Vancouver Canucks to win their first Stanley Cup since 1940.
-That was the Islanders last playoff appearance of the decade.
-The Rangers gained Wayne Gretzky who helped them back to the Conference Finals in 1997, but they would be eliminated by Philadelphia.
+The two teams met in the playoff during the 1993–94 season in the conference quarterfinals.
+The Rangers swept the Islanders, outscoring them 22–3, and then beat the Capitals, New Jersey Devils, and Vancouver Canucks to win their first Stanley Cup since 1940.
+That was the Islanders' last playoff appearance of the decade.
+The Rangers gained Wayne Gretzky who helped them back to the conference finals in 1997, but they were eliminated by Philadelphia.

 2000s

-The rivalry ceased a little bit in the 2000s.
-The Islanders made only four playoff appearances.
-The Rangers missed the playoffs eight straight years (including the 2004–05 lockout), prior to signing All-Star Jaromir Jagr, and qualifying for the 2006 Stanley Cup Playoffs.
+During the 2000s, the Islanders made only four playoff appearances.
+The Rangers missed the playoffs eight straight years (including the 2004–05 lockout), prior to signing All-Star Jaromir Jagr, and qualifying for the 2006 Stanley Cup playoffs.
 The Rangers made it to the second round in 2007 and 2008 with the help of Swedish goaltender Henrik Lundqvist.
 The Islanders made it to the 2007 playoffs, but were eliminated in the first round.

 Announced in 2001, the Pat LaFontaine Trophy was awarded to the winner of the Islanders–Rangers regular season series; it is unclear whether the trophy has been acknowledged by either team since the early 2000s.